willemt/dogebox/protocol/core.rst

      - if we don't have pieces that match the piece range, we add the piece range to our database (FL02)

+     - when our piece range is different from the file log:

-     - if we don't have pieces that match the piece range, and the piece range conflicts with one of our piece ranges, we re-map our conflicting piece(s) piece ranges and enque the re-mapped file to be sent in the file log subset mentioned below.
+      - if the piece range conflicts with our file(s)' piece ranges, we re-map our conflicting file(s)' piece ranges and enque the re-mapped file(s) to be sent in the file log subset mentioned below (FL06).
 We then add the new piece range to our database (FL03)

      - if the file has a "is_deleted" flag set to "y", we delete the file and set our "is_deleted" flag to "y" (FL05)